emanueleR3/emanueleR3/README.md

 # 👋 Hi, I'm **Emanuele Romano**

-🎓 I'm currently pursuing a Master's Degree in Computer Engineering, specializing in **Artificial Intelligence and Data Analysis** at the Polytechnic University of Turin.
+🎓 I'm currently pursuing a Master's Degree in Computer Engineering, specializing in **Artificial Intelligence and Data Analytics** at Politecnico di Torino.

 ---